rutherford-nj/www.rutherfordboronj.com/committees/index.md

 ---

-**Citizens's Finance Advisory Committee** - Council Liaison: Mark O'Connor
+**Citizens's Finance Advisory Committee** - Council Liaison: Stephanie McGowan

 The Citizens Finance Advisory Committee is tasked to financially analyze and offer strategic advice to the Mayor and Council concerning existing and /or new programs established in the Borough.